pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/recording/rec.webm" >}}

-Press `r` on your keyboard or press the blue circular `R` button in the left hand side of the world window to start recording.
+Press `r` on your keyboard or press the blue circular `R` button on the left hand side of the world window to start recording.
 You will see red text with the elapsed time of recording next to the `R` button.
 To stop recording, press `r` on your keyboard or press the `R` button on screen.

 You can set the folder or `Path to recordings` and the `Recording session name` in the `Recorder` sub-menu within the GUI.
 Note - you must specify an existing folder, otherwise the `Path to recordings` will revert to the default path.